-Hobday, Mike (2001) The Electronics Industries of the Asia-Pacific: Exploiting international production networks for economic development Asian-Pacific Economic Literature, 15 (1). pp. 13-29.
+Hobday, Michael (2001) The Electronics Industries of the Asia-Pacific: Exploiting international production networks for economic development Asian-Pacific Economic Literature, 15 (1). pp. 13-29.
 ISSN 0818-9935Full text not available from this repository.

 Although the electronics industry has been one of the main driving forces behind the export-led growth of the newly industrialising economies (NIEs) of the Asia—Pacific, there has until recently been little empirical research showing how the various NIEs managed to enter international markets and gain technology.
 This paper describes the overall characteristics of the electronics sector in the NIEs, highlighting the main organisational innovations which have enabled local firms to enter international markets and acquire foreign technology.
 The OEM (original equipment manufacture) system, prevalent in East Asia, is contrasted with the TNC (transnational company)-led growth dominant in Southeast Asia.
 The paper also discusses the emerging 'contract electronics manufacturing', or CEM, which could threaten traditional OEM and TNC-subsidiary production in the NIEs.
 The electronics sector proves to be a rich source of empirical material, both for understanding the processes of economic development and for illustrating the role of latecomer enterprise in engaging with and exploiting international production networks.

 |Uncontrolled Keywords:||Electronic industries; Economic development; Manufacturers; Pacific area; CENTRIM|

 |Subjects:||N000 Business and Management > N200 Management studies > N210 Management techniques > N215 Change and Innovation|

 |Faculties:||Brighton Business School > Centre for Research in Innovation Management|

 |Depositing User:||editor centrim|

 |Date Deposited:||01 May 2009|